 Does MCS Offer Solutions-Focused Counseling?

-Anthony Abastilla, LMHCA has a passion for working with children, teens, and adults using among other methods, Solution-Focused Therapy.
+Anthony Abastilla, LMHCA has a passion for working with children, teens, and adults using play therapy among other methods, Solution-Focused Therapy.
 He says, "Building relationships with a non-judgmental and compassionate approach is very important to me."

 Before working as a therapist, Anthony spent nine years as a school counselor and another nine years working in the mental health field with youth and adults.
 Solutions-Focused Therapy isn't something Anthony is wedded to, it's just an overall approach to therapy that emphasizes a client's natural solutions to what they've heretofore thought needed something to happen to them to find relief.

 Anthony is very flexible and can use a variety of tools and ideas to build relationships with clients.
 He earned his first Masters in Psychology in 2009 from Walden University and his second Masters in Education from City University.